chadrem/tribe/README.md

 ## Registries

 Registries hold references to named actors.
-In general you shouldn't have to create your own since there is a global one (Workers.registry).
+In general you shouldn't have to create your own since there is a global one (Tribe.registry).

 ## Options (defaults below):

-    actor = Workers::Actor.new(
+    actor = Tribe::Actor.new(
       :logger => nil,                   # Ruby logger instance.
       :dedicated => false,              # If true, the actor runs with a worker pool that has one thread.
       :pool => Workers.pool,            # The workers pool used to execute events.
-      :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
+      :mailbox => Tribe::Mailbox.new,   # The mailbox used to receive events.
-      :registry => Workers.registry,    # The registry used to store a reference to the actor if it has a name.
+      :registry => Tribe.registry,      # The registry used to store a reference to the actor if it has a name.
       :name => nil                      # The name of the actor (must be unique in the registry).
     )

-    actor = Workers::DedicatedActor.new(
+    actor = Tribe::DedicatedActor.new(
       :logger => nil,                   # Ruby logger instance.
-      :mailbox => Workers::Mailbox.new, # The mailbox used to receive events.
+      :mailbox => Tribe::Mailbox.new,   # The mailbox used to receive events.
-      :registry => Workers.registry,    # The registry used to store a reference to the actor if it has a name.
+      :registry => Tribe.registry,      # The registry used to store a reference to the actor if it has a name.
       :name => nil                      # The name of the actor (must be unique in the registry).
     )